I feel an impulse to write a long essay on what links all these various favorites together.

 At present I've finished the TCRR up to the point I can run trains on it, but haven't yet started the scenery— I'm reluctant to take that next step, knowing that the layout is closer to the I&F while the scenery remains in my imagination.
 But I'll take the plunge one of these days.
 In the meantime, here's a little gallery of how things stand now:

-(depot not added yet, though its tracks are there)
+Smalltown Texas Main Street (depot not added yet, though its tracks are there) |

-Switchyard in the larger town
+Switchyard in the larger town |

-Center island where mountains will go
+Center island where mountains will go |

-Backboard for the mountain ridge has been added.
+Backboard for the mountain ridge has been added. |

 This trestle bridge isn't in my track plan, but I decided to add it.
+There will be a waterfall behind it. |

 Other Stuff

-The Order of the Stick (I wasn't sure whether to include this in "books," but it's a webcomic so I figured "Other" was more apt.)
+—The Order of the Stick (I wasn't sure whether to include this in "books," but it's a webcomic so I figured "Other" was more apt.)

-Comic Books: for around twenty years or so I was an avid reader of DC comics (I never got into Marvel).
+—Comic Books: for around twenty years or so I was an avid reader of DC comics (I never got into Marvel).
 I read widely right across the DC Universe, but my focus is definitely on their top two, Superman and Batman.
 Of those two, Superman is definitely the best, although he is the hardest to write well and the creators have often let him down.
 A few years back I found myself growing increasingly unhappy with what DC was doing, across all their titles: to my own tastes, at least, the quality of storytelling dropped off horribly.
 Because of past glories I kept on reading the DCU long past when I stopped enjoying it, hoping the quality would return, but I finally let it drop.

 I will always have my boxes of back issues.

-Home Cooking: there are three reasons I am a home cook:
+—Home Cooking: there are three reasons I am a home cook:

-1. I have to eat.
+- I have to eat.

-2. Instant ramen is boring.
+- Instant ramen is boring.

-3. Alton Brown is awesome.
+- Alton Brown is awesome.

-Anime: I used to follow anime more than I do now.
+—Anime: I used to follow anime more than I do now.
 I've got a decent collection of titles from the seventies through the nineties, but I haven't kept up with newer anime (although I still eagerly await whatever comes next from Studio Ghibli).
 Here are some of the favorites I still enjoy:

-• As noted, anything from Studio Ghibli
+- As noted, anything from Studio Ghibli

-• Rumiko Takahashi's classics: Urusei Yatstura, Maison Ikkoku, Ranma 1/2
+- Rumiko Takahashi's classics: Urusei Yatstura, Maison Ikkoku, Ranma 1/2

-• Macross (but please ignore the dubbed "Robotech" version)
+- Macross (but please ignore the dubbed "Robotech" version)

-• Oh My Goddess! (or for the purists, "Ah!
+- Oh My Goddess! (or for the purists, "Ah!
 My Goddess")

-• Dirty Pair (original, not "Flash")
+- Dirty Pair (original, not "Flash")

-• Sailor Moon (at all costs, stay away from the dubbed version.
+- Sailor Moon (at all costs, stay away from the dubbed version.
 Mere seconds of exposure to it have been proven to cause cerebral hemorrhaging.)